gvwilson/sensibleadventures/madica/madica.md

 and began slow-marching forward as the muttering resumed:
 "Braaaains... fresh braaaains..."

-## Chapter 17: Sixteen Orange Kneecap!
+## Episode 17: Sixteen Orange Kneecap!

 The cat shot her a sour look.
 "I'm sorry," she said defensively.
 "I just---" *I just thought the little dinosaur might still be in it,* she